Early Origins of the Sivewright family

 Sivewright Settlers in United States in the 20th Century

-- Charles Sivewright, who emigrated to America from Dundee, Scotland in 1909
+- Charles Sivewright, who immigrated to America from Dundee, Scotland in 1909

-- James Shand Sivewright, who emigrated to America from Grays Essex, England in September 1909
+- James Shand Sivewright, who immigrated to America from Grays Essex, England in September 1909

-- Alexander George Bruce Sivewright, who emigrated to America from Glasgow, Scotland in 1920
+- Alexander George Bruce Sivewright, who immigrated to America from Glasgow, Scotland in 1920

-- Clara Anne Sivewright, who emigrated to America from Belfast, Ireland in October 1922
+- Clara Anne Sivewright, who immigrated to America from Belfast, Ireland in October 1922

-- Joan Sivewright, who emigrated to America from Belfast, Ireland in October 1922
+- Joan Sivewright, who immigrated to America from Belfast, Ireland in October 1922

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)